openl2m/openl2m/docs/installation/nginx.rst

 ==================
 At this time, the Gunicorn Python gateway service should be running.
 Nginx will be used to proxy that WSGI service.

+*You can also use Caddyserver to proxy the OpenL2M WSGI service.
+This is experimental at this time.
+Skip the sections on Nginx to use Caddy*.

 The following will serve as a minimal nginx configuration.
 Be sure to modify your server name and installation path appropriately.